Shepherd-Gregory/confidence_rich_mapping/README.md

 ## README

-This repo is preserved for CRM codes.
+This repo is preserved for CRM codes in Matlab.

-The codes and examples are with Matlab and will be released soon.
+The following code for CRMI will also be released soon.